marcoshsq/The_Self-taught_Data_Scientist/README.md

 To build this curriculum I've consulted different sources which can be found in the ``References`` section at the end of this ``README`` page.

-An important note, mathematics is very important to data science.
-Therefore, when researching what would be the best approaches and content/courses to learn mathematics and statistics following the philosophy of this curriculum, I came to the conclusion that it would be better to study statistics at a traditional institution, so the courses related to these subjects here are mostly for fixation and reinforcement purposes, along with great books that have been recommended to me.

 In regards to the duration of this project, by my calculations, adding up the estimated hours of courses, projects, books, articles and other supplementary materials (that is not accounted for here), I believe that this whole curriculum should be around 4000 hours, so with a weekly effort of 20 hours it's possible to finish it in four years... look how cool, right?. (ﾉ◕ヮ◕)ﾉ ヽ(^◇^*)/

 ##